radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Where dynamic server lookups [RFC7585] are not used, RADIUS clients MUST still permit the configuration of a RADIUS server IP address.

+### Identifying and filtering clients

-When a RADIUS server implements TLS-PSK, the PSK identity replaces the IP address as the logical identifier for a RADIUS client.
+When a RADIUS server implements TLS-PSK, it MUST use the PSK identity as the logical identifier for a RADIUS client instead of the IP address, as was done with RADIUS/UDP.
+That is, the PSK identity replaces the source IP address of the connection as the client identifier.

 RADIUS servers MUST be able to look up PSK identity in a subsystem which then returns the actual PSK.

+RADIUS servers MUST support IP address and network filtering of the source IP address for all TLS connections.
+There is rarely a reason for a RADIUS server to allow connections from the entire Internet, and there are many reasons to limit permitted connections to a small list of networks.

+RADIUS servers SHOULD limit certain PSK identifiers to certain network ranges or IP addresses.
+This filtering can catch configuration errors.

-We note that due to NAT, etc. there may be multiple RADIUS clients using one public IP address.
-RADIUS servers MUST support such a configuration, and MUST support unique PSK identities for each client which is deployed in such a scenario.
+Note that as some clients may have dynamic IP addresses, it is possible for a one PSK identity to appear at different source IP addresses over time.
+In addition, as there may be many clients behind one NAT gateway, there may be multiple RADIUS clients using one public IP address.
+RADIUS servers MUST support such a configuration, and MUST support a unique PSK identity for each unique client which is deployed in such a scenario.

 RADIUS servers SHOULD tie PSK identities to a particular permitted IP address or permitted network, as doing so will lower the risk if a PSK is leaked.
 RADIUS servers MUST permit multiple clients to share one permitted IP address or network.